TheBigRJM/assignment/README.md

-# Ulster University EGM722 assignment
-egm722 programming fro GIS and remote sensing
+# egm722 programming for GIS and remote sensing
- - script and data for assessment -
+script and data for assessment

+1. What is the program for?

+2. Guidance on use

+4.